 Beginning in the 2019-2020 training year, interns had the opportunity to develop skills in Telehealth, providing therapy remotely using the Zoom platform.
-Although services on the campus are now conducted exclusively in person (often outside), opportunities for tele-assessment may be available on a case-by-case basis for interested interns.
+Although services on the campus are now conducted exclusively in person (often outside), opportunities for tele-health may be available on a case-by- case basis for interested interns.
 We anticipate some combination of remote and in-person services for interns in the Bronx and Brooklyn sites.
-As guidelines change regarding safe practices and social distancing, we will adapt our program to meet the evolving needs of our clients and clinicians.
+As Department of Health guidelines change, we will adapt our program to meet the evolving needs of our clients and clinicians.
 Our priority will remain the physical and emotional safety of staff and clients alike, as well as ensuring that interns have a comprehensive training experience.